 What type of camera(s) do you shoot with?
 What is your favorite lens?

 I shoot with a variety of stuff from a Panasonic GH5 or a Canon 5D MIV to a Sony FS7 and not minding using a Gopro, rule is simple for me camera is a tool we as artists have to be using these to create art.
-I believe in one advice one wonderful artist mentioned he said that 49% is based on the tools and 99% of people can be good at it.
+I believe in one piece of advice one wonderful artist mentioned he said that 49% is based on the tools and 99% of people can be good at it.
 The difference is made by the 51% how good you can get at it.
-So for me the favorite lens is one which helps me make the image I want to make.
+So for me, the favorite lens is one that helps me make the image I want to make.